-• A MAP Client role which includes Flow Controllers and Sensors.
+- A MAP Client role which includes Flow Controllers and Sensors.
 A Flow Controller is an enforcer that is not required to communicate directly with a PDP.
-A Sensor shares metadata about the network.
+A Sensor shares metadata about the network. - A Metadata Access Point role which coordinates metadata exchange.